Roy Montgomery: Solo career

 Montgomery had been composing and recording acoustic work since 1982, much of which he would integrate into his 1990s work.
 Although he enjoys collaborating with other artists, Montgomery is mostly drawn to working alone, which he attributes to growing up as an only child.
-In 1995 he issued his debut solo effort Scenes from the South Island, which he recorded and performed by himself.
+He travelled through America from 1994 to 1995 after his wife Jo died in 1992.
+He spent time in New York in a sub-let apartment writing music by himself on a four-track recorder, where he recorded Scenes from the South Island, Temple IV, and some singles.